Townsville Eastern Access Rail corridor

 - Reduces maintenance

-$10 million has been committed to preserve the Townsville Eastern Access Rail Corridor, with joint contributions from the Australian and Queensland Governments.
+$12.5 million has been committed towards business case development and corridor acquisition for the Townsville Eastern Access Rail Corridor, with joint contributions from the Australian and Queensland Governments as shown in the National Partnership Agreement.

 - Total investment